National Republican Party

-This initial success empowered The National Republican Party to continue to abandon political norms by not even considering to seat any of President Obama’s nominees to the courts.
+This initial success empowered The National Republican Party to continue to abandon political norms by not even considering seating any of President Obama’s nominees to the courts.

-The stolen openings on the Federal Courts and especially the Supreme Courts fueled the National Republican Party in the 2016 Presidential Elections to fill those vacancies.
+The stolen openings in the Federal Courts and especially the Supreme Court fueled the National Republican Party in the 2016 Presidential Elections to fill those vacancies.

 Problems with The National Republicans Parties’ strategy of crapping on President Obama all of the time began to backfire.